Koudela/eArc-eventTree/README.md

 ## Conclusion

-With this library at hand you can tie the main part of your process-logic to the event trees while keeping your other objects decoupled doing what objects can do best: handling state.
+With this library at hand you can tie the main part of your process-logic to the event trees (plus exposing lifecycle hooks to it) while keeping your other objects decoupled doing what objects can do best: handling state.

 Of course you can stay to your architectural style as well, use your preferred framework furthermore and add event trees as an explicit way of event handling.